Alessandra Biaggi: Recognition

-In 2019, Crain's New York Business named her to its annual "40 Under 40" list.
+In 2019, Crain's New York Business named Biaggi to its annual "40 Under 40" list.

 In June 2021, she was named to the Hunter College New York City Food Policy Center annual 40 Under 40: The Rising Stars in NYC Food Policy.
 She was noted for working "to transform and improve the food system."
 In November 2021, Biaggi was named to the City & State New York "Women 100", as one of the prominent women wielding power in New York State.
 She was noted especially for having long pushed for legislation addressing sexual assault and sexual abuse.

 Personal life

-Biaggi's grandfather Mario Biaggi served as a Democratic member of the U.S. House of Representatives from New York from 1969 to 1988.

 On July 22, 2019, in Tarrytown, New York, Biaggi married Nathaniel Koloc.
-He is a management consultant whom she met in 2015 and who also worked on the Hillary Clinton 2016 presidential campaign.
+He is a management consultant whom she met in 2015, and who also worked on the Hillary Clinton 2016 presidential campaign.

+In 2025, Biaggi obtained a master of religion and public life degree at Harvard Divinity School.